-5. Scope of application of Section 43C of Employment Ordinance
+5. Provision of retraining allowance for attending courses of Employees Retraining Board

-In their joint letter dated 18 October 2012, Hon TANG Ka-piu and Hon KWOK Wai-keung proposed that the issue on expanding the scope of application of Section 43C of EO concerning the liability of a principal contractor and superior sub-contractor(s) to pay wages of employees of sub-contractors be discussed by the Panel.
-At the meeting on 19 January 2016, Mr TANG proposed that the Panel should follow up with the Administration on the issue at a meeting.
-To be confirmed 6.
-Provision of retraining allowance for attending courses of Employees Retraining Board At the meeting on 28 October 2016, Hon Michael TIEN raised concern about the non-provision of retraining allowance for attendees of half-day courses of Employees Retraining Board ("ERB") and suggested that the Panel should discuss the subject.
-To be confirmed
+At the meeting on 28 October 2016, Hon Michael TIEN To be confirmed raised concern about the non-provision of retraining allowance for attendees of half-day courses of Employees Retraining Board ("ERB") and suggested that the Panel should discuss the subject.